chrlen/pure-probabilistic-programming/README.md

 - [Coupe2000](https://repub.eur.nl/pub/20452) Sensitivity Analysis of Decision-Theoretic Networks

 ## Posterior Predictive Checks

+Posterior predictive checks are based on the assumption that data sampled from a models posterior predictive distribution has to be similar to the data that has been observed from the actual process.

 - [Guttman1967](https://rss.onlinelibrary.wiley.com/doi/10.1111/j.2517-6161.1967.tb00676.x) The Use of the Concept of a Future Observation in Goodness‐Of‐Fit Problems
 - [Rubin1980](https://www.jstor.org/stable/2240995?seq=1#metadata_info_tab_contents) Bayesianly justifiable and relevant frequency calculations for the applied statistician